 As an important business center and international tourism destination, Miami is a dynamic city, constantly in motion.
 Traffic is intense as anxious drivers hasten from one activity to the next.
 Defensive driving is a must on a daily basis.

 Yet even with the best driving habits, no one can be 100% certain of avoiding traffic accidents.
 If you suffer the misfortune of being involved in a car accident, you may find the situation overwhelming.
-In this article, attorney Boris Lavent covers the frequently asked questions he receives from accident victims.
+In this article, Miami car accident attorney Boris Lavent covers the frequently asked questions he receives from accident victims.